Generic Name: glucagon (GLOO ka gon)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Many other medicines can affect your blood sugar, and some medicines can increase or decrease the effects of medicines used to treat diabetes.
 Some drugs can also cause you to have fewer symptoms of hypoglycemia, making it harder to tell when your blood sugar is low.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all medicines you start or stop using.

 More about GlucaGen (glucagon)